 Although there is no record of flowers being offered during matrimonial ceremonies per se, it could be one of the important occasions celebrated with plant materials.
 Wax cones made up of blue water lily were worn by Egyptian women in the form of headbands.
 This would melt under the sun and would cover the wearer with the perfume of the lily which is a known sexual stimulus (1).

-It was said that wedding plant decorations were not always pretty to look at.
+It was said that wedding decor was not always pretty to look at.
 In the ancient times, instead of wedding bouquets, the bride and the groom wore garlands and wreaths made of herbs and bulbs of garlic as they were believed to ward off evil spirits that might plague the couple.

 Also, rosemary and roses tied together to form a kissing knot were hung over the heads of the couple to bring good luck and abundance of love.